 Course cost is $2000 per person.

-Learn to create stunning ceramic mosaics.
+Learn to create stunning ceramic mosaics from your own design.
 Take away your creations.
-Our next workshop is scheduled for November.

 Contacts and Location

 We are located in the rolling hills of the central range of Trinidad in the West Indies.
-Find us using the map below.
+Find us using the video below (thanks to Solman for the music).
 To contact us directly, call (868) 673 0605 or (868) 705 9693.
 You can visit us by appointment only.